MetaBorgCube/metaborg-grace/README.md

  - The top-level list of statements needs to end with an extra newline.

  - Statements that end with an identifier as an expression currently need to end with a `;`.
-This is due to the specification of layout inside lists and optionals (as Identifiers can be followed by an optional `Part`).
+This is due to the specification of layout inside lists and optionals (Identifiers can be followed by an optional `Part`, and the global layout inside the optional cannot be followed by `\n` - necessary to end the statement).

  - Layout constraints do not integrate properly with error recovery.
 Sometimes, a parse error can only be noticed when transforming the program (Show AST).
 For example, the program (with an extra newline at the end)